 - Necrotising granulomatous vasculitis.

-- Pyoderma gangrenosum — tender erythematous or violaceous papules that rapidly develop into necrotic ulcers with ragged swollen edges, usually on the legs.
+- Pyoderma gangrenosum — presenting as tender erythematous or violaceous papules that rapidly develop into necrotic ulcers with ragged swollen edges, usually on the legs

-- Palisaded neutrophilic and granulomatous dermatitis — also known as Winkelmann granuloma.
-Symmetrical papules/nodules/plaques on extensor surfaces of elbows and fingers, often with central umbilication and crusts.
+- Palisaded neutrophilic and granulomatous dermatitis (also known as Winkelmann granuloma) — characterised by symmetrical papules, nodules, or plaques on the extensor surfaces of the elbows and fingers, often with a central umbilication and crusts.

-- Interstitial granulomatous dermatitis — well-demarcated papules or plaques that can coalesce into linear cords.
-Typically on the trunk and proximal limbs.
+- Interstitial granulomatous dermatitis — presenting as well-demarcated papules or plaques that can coalesce into linear cords; these papules or plaques are typically on the trunk and proximal limbs.